feluelle/feluelle/README.md

 - 💬 Ask me about anything
 - 😄 Pronouns: He

 Big fan of the Open Source Community.
-I love sharing ideas with each other and contribute to a open world of source code.
+I love sharing ideas with each other and contributing to a open world of source code.

 Committer @ [Apache Software Foundation](https://www.apache.org/) - Find out more about the ASF in the [Trillions and Trillions Served](https://www.youtube.com/watch?v=JUt2nb0mgwg) documentary. :heart: